Was the Greco-Persian Wars Manufactured by the Greeks?

 Alternative Origin

 As mentioned earlier, a Gorgon indicates anything dreadful.
 Gorgon may have been a hypocoristic of gorgyra, which means “underground chamber” along those lines.
 A sixth-century Samian inscription lists a gorgyra chryse.
 The term chryse means “golden.”
 Therefore, a gorgyra chryse indicates an underground chamber of gold.
 If correct, the gorgon’s head refers to money or coins.
-If one uses gargara it means “heaps, lots, plenty.”
+If one uses gargara, it means “heaps, lots, plenty.”
 This interpretation suggests not a living creature but a treasury.

 If one takes this interpretation, Perseus comes off as a mere international commercial venture adventurer who undertook a risk involving dangerous uncertainty based on speculation in the hope of profit.
-Thus, the head Perseus seeks is not literal, but money or coin engraved with the image of the gorgoneion.
-To procure this great wealth, Perseus headed to the market to acquire certain tools and, more importantly, make contracts to conduct his business in Libya.
+Thus, the head Perseus seeks is not literal but money or a coin engraved with the image of the gorgoneion.
+To procure this great wealth, Perseus went to the market to acquire certain tools and, more importantly, make contracts to conduct his business in Libya.

 Statue of Perseus